BYLAWS OF THE LEGAL INNOVATION & TECHNOLOGY SPECIAL INTEREST SECTION OF THE AMERICAN ASSOCIATION OF LAW LIBRARIES

-The name of this special interest section of the American Association of Law Libraries (hereinafter referred to as the “Association” or “AALL”) shall be the Computing Services Special Interest Section (hereinafter referred to as the “Section”), abbreviated “CS-SIS” or “CS SIS.”
+The name of this special interest section of the American Association of Law Libraries (hereinafter referred to as the “Association” or “AALL”) shall be the Legal Innovation and Technology Special Interest Section (formerly the Computing Services Special Interest Section and (hereinafter referred to as the “Section”), abbreviated “LIT-SIS”.

 The objects of the Section shall be:

-1. To provide a forum for the exchange of ideas and information on computing services in law libraries, and to represent its members’ interests and concerns within AALL;
+- To provide a forum for the exchange of ideas and information on technology innovation in law libraries, and to represent its members’ interests and concerns within AALL;

-2. To serve the professional development needs of law librarians interested in the provision of computing services, whatever their job title or type of library;
+- To serve the professional development needs of law librarians interested in innovation and technology, whatever their job title or type of library;

-4. To provide technical advice and assistance to the Association in its educational programs and other activities; and
+- To provide technology innovation advice and assistance to the Association in its educational programs and other activities; and

-5. To promote relations with non-library computing professionals serving our parent organizations.
+- To promote relations with non-library technology professionals serving our parent organizations.

 Membership shall be open to any member of the Association requesting affiliation with the Section, as provided in the Association’s bylaws.
 Membership shall be renewable each year.

 Section 2.
-At each annual meeting a financial summary of the Section will be submitted to the membership for approval.
+At each general business meeting a financial summary of the Section will be submitted to the membership for approval.

 Section 1.
 Officers and Term.